Long-Range Bell States from Local Measurements and Many-Body Teleportation without Time-Reversal

-Now we are ready to discuss the specific protocol.
-In the teleportation protocol, we begin with the eigenstate in Eq.~\eqref{eq:eigen}.
-We will discuss how to prepare the initial state using the same model later.
-First, we choose the first row, break the long range entanglement between $q_{1,1}$ and $q_{\overline{1},1}$ and inject the state $\ket{A}$ to be teleported into $q_{1,1}$.
-Second, we take a new auxiliary qubit $q_b$ and entangle it with $q_{\overline{1},1}$.
-After this setup, the state, similar to Eq.~\eqref{eq:init}, becomes, \bea \ket{\psi} = \frac{1}{2}\ket{\eig}\ket{A}_b +\sum\limits_s \frac{1}{2}\sigma_{(1,1)}^s\ket{\eig}\sigma_b^s\ket{A}_b. \eea Then the state is evolved for a time $t$ under the Hamiltonian which does not affect the auxiliary qubit $q_b$.
-Afterwards, local bell measurements are performed on a few qubits and their mirror partners, and results are post-selected to match the pattern in $\ket{\eig}$ ($\ket{I}$ or $\ket{Z}$) to stabilize the eigenstate.
-Because of thermalizing dynamics, the pairwise entanglement structure in the second term is disrupted by the perturbation $\sigma^s_{(1,1)}$ over time.
-Therefore, only the first term can survive the post-selection given a few number of measurements.
-Consequently, the initial state on $q_1$ is teleported to the auxiliary qubit $q_b$, due to the combined effect of the thermalization dynamics, the special eigenstate, and the Bell measurements.
+Then the state is evolved for a time $t$ under the Hamiltonian which does not affect the auxiliary qubit $q_b$.
+Afterward, local Bell measurements are performed on a few qubits and their mirror partners, and results are post-selected to match the pattern in $\ket{\eig}$ ($\ket{I}$ or $\ket{Z}$) to stabilize the eigenstate.
+Because of thermalizing dynamics, the pairwise entanglement structure in the second term is disrupted by the perturbation $\sigma^s_{(1,1)}$ over time, thereby only the first term survives post-selection given a few measurements.
+The initial state on $q_1$ is teleported to the auxiliary qubit $q_b$, from the combined effect of thermalization, the special eigenstate, and Bell measurements.
+The protocol can be characterized by the teleportation fidelity $F_E = \bra{A}\rho_b\ket{A}$, where $\rho_b$ is the density matrix of the auxiliary qubit given successful postselections of $E$ Bell measurements.
+Assuming that the second term thermalizes to the local fully mixed state, the probability $P_E$, of post-selecting $E$ Bell measurements, and the teleportation fidelity are

+A detailed derivation is given in SM.
+As the number of Bell measurements increases, the probability of post-selection decreases to 1/4 and $F_E$ saturates to 1 exponentially fast.